SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-fiori-launchpad-mta/readme.md

 ## Description

-This is an example of two SAP Fiori apps ([HTML5Module1](./HTML5Module1/) and [HTML5Module2](./HTML5Module2/)) that are configured to run with the managed application router.
-The apps are exposed to SAP Build Work Zone, standard edition and are visible in the content manager of the launchpad.
-The apps are deployed to the HTML5 Application Repository via the Cloud Foundry environment and use the Authentication & Authorization service (XSUAA service) and the destination service.

-1. The [HTML5Module1](./HTML5Module1/) consumes the public [Northwind OData service](https://services.odata.org/v2/Northwind/Northwind.svc), to use instead a CAP service with required authentication look at [optional-self-hosted-backend](../optional-self-hosted-backend/)
+This is an example of an SAP Fiori app ([HTML5Module1](./HTML5Module1/) that is configured to run with the managed application router.
+The app is exposed to SAP Build Work Zone, standard edition and is visible in the content manager of the launchpad.
+The app is deployed to the HTML5 Application Repository via the Cloud Foundry environment and uses the Authentication & Authorization (XSUAA) and the destination service.
+It consumes the public [Northwind OData service](https://services.odata.org/v2/Northwind/Northwind.svc) - to use instead a CAP service with required authentication have look at [optional-self-hosted-backend](../optional-self-hosted-backend/).

-2. The [HTML5Module2](./HTML5Module2/) is a freestyle OpenUI5 application that uses an npm package for a custom control as described in [this blog post](https://blogs.sap.com/2021/11/15/using-npm-packages-in-ui5-without-shims/).

 ## Download and Deployment
 1. Subscribe to the [SAP Build Work Zone, standard edition](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html) if you haven't done so before.